-After two days in Georgia, Sweden’s Minister for International Development Cooperation, Peter Eriksson, will visit Armenia on 21-22 March.
-Following his appointment in January 2019, these are the first bilateral visits to be undertaken by the Minister.
+Sweden’s Minister for International Development Cooperation Peter Eriksson will visit Armenia after two days in Georgia.
+Following his appointment in January 2019, these are the first bilateral visits to be undertaken by Minister Eriksson.

 Peter Eriksson outlines why the Swedish Government will increase its financial support to Armenia in an article published in "Dagens Nyheter":

-Peter Eriksson also detailed three priorities for Swedish support to democratization processes in Eastern Europe, which can be summarized as follows:
+Minister Eriksson named three priorities for Swedish support to democratization processes in Eastern Europe, which can be summarized as follows:

-1. Fighting corruption and building well-functioning institutions will lay the foundation needed for positive development in all other economic and political fields.
-Reforms of the judicial system aimed at strengthening the principle of the rule of law are of key importance.
-A society characterized by corruption becomes inefficient and will fail to deliver the necessary public services that are needed to enable positive change.
+1. Fighting corruption and building well-functioning institutions, which will lay the foundation needed for positive development in other economic and political fields.
+In this sense, reforms of the judicial system aimed at strengthening the rule of law are of key importance.

-2. Together with public institutions and civil society organizations Sweden will continue to support the development of more democratic and diverse societies, based on the respect for human rights.
-It is necessary to continue working towards non-discrimination, greater equality between women and men and ending the violence against women.
-It is unacceptable that women’s rights originations and LGBT organizations are faced with violence or threats.
+2. Supporting the development of more democratic and diverse societies, together with public institutions and civil society organizations.
+It is necessary to continue working towards non-discrimination, greater equality between women and men, and ending the violence against women.
+It is unacceptable that women’s rights and LGBT organizations face violence or threats.

-3. By supporting free and independent media and journalism we contribute to a more pluralistic media landscape.
-In many countries the major TV channels or newspapers are controlled by oligarchs, with their own economic and political agenda.
+3. Contributing to a more pluralistic media landscape by supporting independent media and journalism.
+In many countries, major TV channels or newspapers are controlled by oligarchs, with their own economic and political agenda.
 Citizens need access to a broader set of media outlets.
-Revealing and countering disinformation and propaganda must remain a priority.
-In the broader perspective, building democratic, non-corrupt and resilient public institutions, operating based on the rule of law, is in itself a defense against destabilization efforts.
+Thus, revealing and countering disinformation and propaganda must remain a priority.